helmfile/helmfile/docs/index.md

 The `helmfile fetch` sub-command downloads or copies local charts to a local directory for debug purpose.
 The local directory must be specified with `--output-dir`.

+### list

+The `helmfile list` sub-command lists releases defined in the manifest.
+Optional `--output` flag accepts `json` to output releases in JSON format.

+If `--skip-charts` flag is not set, list would prepare all releases, by fetching charts and templating them.

 ## Paths Overview

 Using manifest files in conjunction with command line argument can be a bit confusing.